SeaQL/seaql.github.io/Blog/blog/2023-01-01-call-for-contributors-n-reviewers.md

 Now, I’d like to outline our review policy: for maturing projects, each PR merged has to be approved by at least two reviewers and one of them must be a core member; self-review allowed.
 Here are some examples:

 + A core member opened a PR, another core member approved ✅
++ A core member opened a PR, a reviewer approved ✅
 + A reviewer opened a PR, a core member approved ✅
++ A reviewer opened a PR, another reviewer approved ⛔
 + A contributor opened a PR, 2 core members approved ✅
-+ A contributor opened a PR, a core member + reviewer approved ✅
++ A contributor opened a PR, a core member and a reviewer approved ✅
++ A contributor opened a PR, 2 reviewers approved ⛔

 In a nutshell, at least two pairs of trusted eyes should have gone through each PR.